ryan-williams/sensors/README.md

 sudo echo i2c-dev >> /etc/modules

 # install necessary python deps
-sudo pip3 install RPi.GPIO adafruit-circuitpython-HTU21D adafruit-circuitpython-si7021 influxdb pytz
+sudo pip3 install -r requirements.txt

-# optional: useful cruft removal
-sudo apt-get purge wolfram-engine libreoffice* scratch minecraft-pi sonic-pi dillo gpicview oracle-java8-jdk openjdk-7-jre oracle-java7-jdk openjdk-8-jre sudo apt-get clean sudo apt-get autoremove

 # set this var to be the device you want to report metrics to InfluxDB as
 DEVICE=$HOSTNAME